 Where is Treasure Island?

-In 1750, fifty-five chests of silver pieces of eight were stolen from a Spanish galleon at Ocracoke, North Carolina, and carried to the West Indies where most of it was buried on Norman Island, a deserted key in the British Virgin Islands.
+In 1750, fifty-five chests of silver pieces of eight were stolen from the Nuestra Señora de Guadalupe, a Spanish galleon owned by Captain Juan Manuel Bonilla.
+From Ocracoke, North Carolina, the treasure was carried to the West Indies where most of it was buried on Norman Island, a deserted key in the British Virgin Islands.

 A Treasure, a legendary priest, and a miracle